Koredotcom/docs/docs/xo/automation/use-cases/alert-tasks-rss-api-request.md

 <div class="admonition warning">
 <p class="admonition-title">Important</p>
-<p>No confirmation dialog is displayed when deleting an API request.</p>
-<p>If you click Continue or Save, the delete action is permanent and cannot be undone.</p></div>
+<p>No confirmation dialog is displayed when deleting an API request.
+If you click Continue or Save, the delete action is permanent and cannot be undone.</p></div>
 </ol>

 ## Add the Response Sample